 In addition to anti-inflammatory compounds, the concentrated nutrients found in these greens can help to cut down on oxidative stress that may lead to chronic diseases.

 The high fiber content of these greens can help boost gastrointestinal health by regulating peristaltic motion and improving nutrient uptake.
 This can also prevent symptoms of constipation, diarrhea, and other stomach issues.

 Studies have found that dandelion greens can prevent the release of certain inflammatory molecules in the body, thus helping to reduce swelling and irritation both on the skin and in various organ systems and joints.

 Detoxify the body

 Perhaps best known for their diuretic properties, dandelion greens can help to cleanse the system by flushing out the toxins and reducing strain on the kidneys, liver, and metabolic system.

 Reduces Blood Pressure

 While it is used in several natural and folk medicines, its effects on blood pressure certainly need to be supported with further research.

 Dandelion Greens in Diet

 Despite their taste, there are many great ways to include dandelion greens in your diet, including as a normal salad green, provided you use a citrus-rich or sweet vinaigrette to counter the taste of the greens.
 You can also saute or braise the greens, which should reduce some of the bitterness.
 Many people enjoy blending these greens into their morning vegetable smoothies, as the other ingredients can cover the bitter taste.
-You can throw these leaves into thick and hearty soup, stews, and curries, or chop up the greens to make a tangy pesto for your pasta!
+You can throw these leaves into any thick and hearty soups, stews, and curries, or chop up the greens to make a tangy pesto for your pasta!